k9w/pizza-parlor/README.md

 ```
 Business Logic

-Declare a pizza.
+Have a pizza declared when the user loads the page.
-Choose one topping from three or more options.
+Choose one topping from three or more options; and include the price.
+ - Cheese - $5
+ - Pepperoni - $7
+ - Artichoke - $9
+ - Anchovy - $8
-Choose a size from three or more options.
+Choose a size from three or more options; and include the price..
+ - Small: 12 inch - $12
+ - Medium: 18 inch - $18
+ - Large: 24 inch - $24
 Calculate a total price based on prices for each topping and size.